 ITS will notify customers about both scheduled and unscheduled maintenance using the ITS Services Status page of service availability and service delivery issues.
 Services may not be available during the maintenance periods.

-Scheduled maintenance occurs on the fourth Sunday of each month from 9 to 10 p.m.
+Scheduled maintenance for PROD and BETA environments occurs on the fourth Sunday of each month from 9 to 10 p.m., and on TEST and QUAL on the first Monday of each month from 3:30 to 5p.m.
+Application updates are scheduled as needed, typically at 7 to 9 a.m.
+Thursdays with 5 business days' notice.
 To the maximum extent possible, installation of service, application, and security updates will be performed during scheduled maintenance.

 Unscheduled maintenance tasks that require service downtime will be announced as soon as possible on the ITS Services Status page.

 ITS will notify customers using the ITS Services Status page and the firstname.lastname@example.org mailing list of service availability and service delivery issues for Python Production Environment (PyPE).

 Subscribers (users) of the service and identified owners/administrators agree to be aware of and adhere to The University's Acceptable Use Policy.